 Sport keeps you and your body healthy and fit, that's no secret.
 But the physical exercise does a lot more than you might think.
-Because with aerobic training, such as running, you can increase your brain performance.
+Because with aerobic training, such as running, you can improve your brain performance.
 In this article you will find out which neurotransmitters play a role in the brain and which tips you can use to improve your mental fitness through exercise.

 Physical exercise and mental fitness are closely related.
 Because sport and exercise are effective ways to increase your brain performance.
 Physical activity has a positive effect on your brain functions by improving memory, thinking skills, and mood.
 You can also use your Increase concentrationwhen you are actively moving.
 Exercise can also protect you from depression, Alzheimer's and dementia.